 Done right, a sports day is the perfect way to wrap up the school year, and send both children and parents off on a positive note - so it’s important to try and get it right.

-While the thought of organising school sports day may feel like just another chore on your seemingly endless list of things to do, now is the perfect time to get planning.
+While the thought of organising a school sports day may feel like just another chore on your seemingly endless list of things to do, now is the perfect time to get planning.
 Don't forget National Schools Sports week happens in June so make sure you have a look at the Youth Sports Trust if you need any extra ideas.

 Primary school sports day organisation